jwoglom/rmapy/README.md

 # rmapy
 This is an (unofficial) Remarkable Cloud API Client written in Python, forked from [subutux/rmapy](https://github.com/subutux/rmapy) to add support for new "sync/v3" endpoints.

+Still a work-in-progress, with only read-only support currently.
+But I haven't found another library in 2025 which still works with the Remarkable API -- if you have, please share!

 ## Walkthrough